 Non-profit corporations, which are not tax exempt, are not exempt from Mass.
 Gen. Laws chapter 255E.
-If such corporations do not package or process loans for banks, but receive compensation for prescreensing, counseling and referring families to banks when they qualify as borrowers, they are assisting in the placement of mortgage loans for compensation under Mass.
+If such corporations do not package or process loans for banks, but receive compensation for prescreening, counseling and referring families to banks when they qualify as borrowers, they are assisting in the placement of mortgage loans for compensation under Mass.
 Gen. Laws chapter 255E § 1, and are therefore required to obtain a mortgage broker's license to conduct these activities.

 94-053 License Requirements for Commercial Mortgage Brokers and Lenders

-There are currently no statutory or regulatory provisions in Massachusetts which require licensing for persons or entities acting as a lender or broker for mortgage loans for commercial purposes or secured by residential property with accomodations for more than four separate households since Mass.
+There are currently no statutory or regulatory provisions in Massachusetts which require licensing for persons or entities acting as a lender or broker for mortgage loans for commercial purposes or secured by residential property with accommodations for more than four separate households since Mass.
 Gen. Laws chapter 255E governs only residential mortgage loans.

 94-055 License Requirements for Securities Brokerage Employees Which Refer Customers to Mortgage Lender Affiliates